 Inspired by Good Housekeeping magazine online, we created this holiday wreath from old wine corks, floral wire and jingle bells.
 Take about 22 corks and 22 red bells, and drill a small hole 1/4 of an inch from the top of each cork and another 1/4 of an inch from the bottom.
 Using long, green floral wire, push the wire though all the bottom holes of the corks.
 Leave enough wire at both ends when finished for tying closed later.
 Cut another long piece of floral wire to string the tops of the corks together, alternating with the bells.
 Tie ends of wire at the top and bottom, twisting to close and make a wreath shape.
 Add a reusable bow or holly to finish it off.

-Hanukkah decorations can be made from recycled materials too.
+Hanukkah in 2022 is Dec.
+18 to Dec.
+26. Hanukkah decorations can also be made from recycled and salvaged materials!
 We made these from popsicle sticks, markers, glitter and glue.
-Great idea for a project kids can do on their own.

 For Hanukkah, menorahs can be made from practically anything.
 Buy distinctive recycled menorahs online or make your own.
 The Sammamish-based Celebrate Green campaign described menorahs created from old flower pots, used water bottles and even potatoes.